A multi-chroic kinetic inductance detectors array using hierarchical phased array antenna: Hierarchical focal plane design

 \section{Hierarchical focal plane design}

-Slot antenna array has been successfully used by the BICEP collaboration~\cite{Ade:2014bicep2design} and in the MUSIC instrument~\cite{Golwala:2012a}.
-Compared to usual resonant slot antenna~\cite{Goldin:2004a}, we made a non-resonant slot antenna design, which has a broadband efficiency and allows 6 bands placed inside, shown in Fig~.\ref{fig:1}.
-As the slot is long, only one polarization is allowed.
-For this 2-scale design, the smallest pixel has a slot length of 3.33~mm for Band 3-5, and four small pixels added together to be a large pixel for Band 2.
+Resonant slot antenna array has been successfully used by the BICEP collaboration~\cite{Ade:2014bicep2design}.
+Compared to the resonant slot antenna, which has limited bandwidth, we follow the broadband non-resonant slot antenna design used in the MUSIC instrument~\cite{Goldin:2004a,Golwala:2012a}.
+This design covers 75-415~GHz allowing 6 bands to be placed inside, shown in Fig.~\ref{fig:1}c.

+To test the hierarchical concept, we made a 2-scale test pixel.
+The smallest antenna has a slot length of 3.33~mm for Band 3-5, and four small antennas are coherently added together to be a large pixel for Band 2 (Fig.~\ref{fig:1}b).
+The band separation is realized by 4 bandpass filters, grouped up as a network.
+The filter designs are modified from previous works~\cite{Kumar:2009a,Duan:2014a} and the performance of the network is shown in Fig.~\ref{fig:1}c.